New Jersey Drunk Driving Accident Attorneys

 If you or someone close to you was injured in a car accident caused by a drunk driver, you deserve a free consultation with an experienced personal injury lawyer as soon as possible.
 The sooner you bring your case to an attorney, the sooner they can review the facts of your case, gather all available evidence before it disappears, navigate the law, and build the strongest possible case on your behalf.

 Davis, Saperstein & Salomon, P.C., is standing by to handle your case from start to finish.
 Several of our attorneys are experts at suing drunk drivers.
 We will listen to your story and fight for every penny you deserve.
-Our legal team includes over 25 experienced lawyers and has recovered over $800 million in compensation for our clients.
+Our legal team includes over 25 experienced lawyers and has recovered over $1 billion in compensation for our clients.
 We are ready to provide the compassionate, individualized attention you deserve.

 Call (833) 651-0317 or reach out to us online to schedule your free, no-obligation consultation with a knowledgeable drunk driving accident lawyer in New Jersey.
 We are available 24/7.